 While some train accidents are major catastrophes, not all serious accidents involve bridge collapses and multi-car derailments.
-At Neale & Fhima, we handle cases involving all types of train-related injuries, including the following:
+At Neale & Fhima, we handle cases involving all types of train-related injuries, including those that may require a catastrophic injury lawyer, including the following:

 Train accidents involving derailments are some of the most dangerous types of accidents for passengers and railroad employees onboard.
 Derailments can result from a number of different factors, many of which involve negligence on the part of the train engineer or the railroad company.
 Common causes of train derailments include: